iarsystems/visual-state-demo/README.md

 # Graphically design state machines and generate source code with IAR Visual State

-[IAR Visual State](https://iar.com/vs) is a solution for designing, simulating and verifying state machines.
-Beyond that, it can generate `C`, `C++`, `C#` or `Java` code correspondent to the system design.
-Relying on a standardized API, projects powered by IAR Visual State scale with robustness.
+[IAR Visual State](https://iar.com/vs) is a comprehensive solution for designing, simulating and verifying state machines.
+It goes beyond design by generating`C`, `C++`, `C#` or `Java` code corresponding to the system design.
+With its standardized API, projects powered by IAR Visual State achieve robustness and scalability.

 In this repository you will find a ready-to-use project example.
-Demonstration applications written in the supported languages will take advantage of the same design, relying on the code generation capabilities of IAR Visual State.
+Demonstration applications written in the supported languages leverage the same design, utilizing the code generation capabilities of IAR Visual State.

 >[!NOTE]
->This simple example was chosen to make it easy to explore the solution's capabilities.
+>This simple example was chosen to make it easy to explore the solution's capabilities in different languages.
 Visit the IAR Visual State **Information Center**, available from its **Help** menu, for slightly more complex examples.

 ## Pre-requisites